 The annual average compliance rates are based on monthly numbers from the TAVCO Noise Mitigation Monitoring Reports.
-The November and December 2005 reports do not include any exclusions of aircraft deviations du to weather that was done for previous months and years due to missing information normally provided by the Phoenix Aviation Department.
-96.4% of the jets complied with the Phoenix 4-DME gate.
-Including large turboprops 61% complied with the Tempe corridor in 2005.
+The November and December 2005 reports do not include exclusions of aircraft deviations because of weather done for previous months and years due to missing information that has been provided by the Phoenix Aviation Department.
+In 2006 cross winds of 10 knots or more have been used to filter out deviations due to weather.
+95.4% of the jets complied with the Phoenix 4-DME gate.
+66% complied with the Tempe corridor in 2006.
+The percentage includes large turboprop aircraft deviations.

-Top Airlines Among the larger carriers United had on average best compliance with the Tempe Corridor during 2005.
+Top Airlines Among the larger carriers United had on average best compliance with the Tempe Corridor during 2006.

-Top All Cargo Carriers Among the larger all cargo carriers Custom Air Transport had on average best compliance with the Tempe Corridor during 2005.
+Top All Cargo Carriers

+Among the larger all cargo carriers Custom Air Transport had average best compliance with the Tempe Corridor during 2006.

-3. East/West Departure Split The split in all jet and large turboprop aircraft departures to the east and west of the Phoenix Sky Harbor International Airport is generally not as favorable for Tempe during the nighttime hours compared to daytime hours.
-As of December 31, 2005, 60.0% of all nighttime and 45.5% of all daytime departures by jet and large turboprop aircraft have gone towards the east since January 1, 2005.
+3. East/West Departure Split The split in all jet and large turboprop aircraft departures to the east and west of the Phoenix Sky Harbor International Airport differs between night and day time hours.
+It is not as favorable for Tempe during the nighttime hours compared to daytime hours.
+At the year end 60.5% of all nighttime and 46.7% of all daytime departures by jet and large turboprop aircraft had gone towards the east.

-Day and nighttime departures are generated by a guery covering day + evening hours and nighttime hours.
+Day and nighttime departures are generated by a query covering day + evening hours and nighttime hours.
 Day = 7: 00 a.m. to 9:59:59 p.m. local time and Night = 9:59:59 p.m. to 7:00 a.m.
 4. Complaints

 The City of Tempe started registering aircraft noise complaints from Tempe residents in October 2000 after the opening of the third runway at Phoenix Sky Harbor International Airport.
-The number of complaints each year has been around 300 after 2002.
-In 2005 the City of Tempe received 346 complaints from 63 residents.
-The number of identified flights reported in complaints varies.
-587 flights were identified as annoying or off course from the general flight paths over Tempe.
+The number of complaints dropped last year, but reported number of annoying flights identified by residents increased.

-5. Averaged Noise Levels Annual A- weighted measurement of Day Night Level (Ldna) registered by the Noise and Flight Track System show increases in average levels from last year at most monitors in Tempe, particularly at monitoring sites in Tempe located outside the 65 DNL noise contour lines for the Phoenix Sky Harbor International Airport.
+5. Averaged Noise Levels Annual summary of aircraft (Day-Night) average noise levels (Ldna) registered by the airport Noise and Flight Track Monitoring System, show increases in levels from last year at monitors in Tempe outside the 65DNL noise contour lines for the Phoenix Sky Harbor International Airport.